amnn/typed-geomlab-report/report.md

 \end{definition}

-This type theory is a good starting point for many reasons: It has a reasonably efficient inference algorithm which has been proven sound and complete with respect to the type system, the ability to specify polymorphic types affords a greater degree of flexibility, and given only a term, it is possible to infer its most general (principal) type.
+This type theory is a good starting point for many reasons: It has a reasonably efficient inference algorithm which has been proven sound and complete w.r.t. the type system, the ability to specify polymorphic types affords a greater degree of flexibility, and given only a term, it is possible to infer its most general (principal) type.
 The last point is of particular importance to us because our underlying language was originally dynamically typed, so there is no facility in the syntax to provide type annotations.

 \subsection{Algorithm}\label{sec:hm-algorithm}

 A clear exposition of a type inference algorithm for HM, Algorithm $\mathcal{W}$, is given in\ \cite{damas1982principal}, where it is described as operating on $\lambda$ terms augmented with \texttt{let} bindings.
 Given a context $\Gamma$, and a term $t$, the algorithm returns a substitution $\mathbb{S}$ and type $\tau$ such that $\mathbb{S}(\Gamma)\vdash t:\tau$ is a principal deduction of $t$, if such a deduction exists (i.e. If $t$ is typeable).

-As in\ \cite{damas1982principal}, we rely on Robinson's unification algorithm and the ability to produce the closure of a type with respect to a context.
+As in\ \cite{damas1982principal}, we rely on Robinson's unification algorithm and the ability to produce the closure of a type w.r.t. a context.

 \begin{definition}[Robinson's Unification Algorithm, $\mathcal{U}$]
   Given two types, $\tau$ and $\sigma$, $\mathcal{U}(\tau, \sigma) = \mathbb{U}$ where $\mathbb{U}(\tau)\equiv\mathbb{U}(\sigma)$ and $\forall\mathbb{S}\ldotp\mathbb{S}(\tau)\equiv\mathbb{S}(\sigma)\implies\exists~\mathbb{S}^\prime\ldotp\mathbb{S}\equiv\mathbb{S}^\prime\mathbb{U}$ if and only if such a most general unifier $\mathbb{U}$ exists.